belzecue/Terrain3D_wiki/Setting-Up-Textures.md

 Terrain3D supports up to 32 textures using albedo, height, normal, and roughness.

+When your textures are set up properly, drag them from the file panel to the texture slots on each material.
+Clicking the dropdown menu and selecting `New ImageTexture` **won't work**, but you can use load or quickload to find your files.

 ## Texture Format

 * **All textures must be the same size**.